Title & Boundary Dispute Law in Montana

 Occasionally, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
 Obviously, this can create a problem.

 In a seemingly-ideal situation, the neighbors will choose to ignore this new revelation, and go on as they always have.
-Of course, this doesn't happen often, and might have consequences down the road, including title eventually changing to reflect the perceived property lines, without the choice of either neighbor.
+Of course, this doesn't happen frequently, and might have consequences down the road, including title eventually changing to reflect the perceived property lines, without the choice of either neighbor.

-It's more often the case that one neighbor wants to maintain the current use of the land, property lines notwithstanding, while the other neighbor wants to enforce the property lines that are on record.
+It's more frequently the case that one neighbor wants to maintain the current use of the land, property lines notwithstanding, while the other neighbor wants to enforce the property lines that are on record.
 This is because moving a property line necessarily expands the land of one neighbor, while shrinking the land of another.
 Obviously, the neighbor whose land would be shrunk will likely oppose any attempt to enforce the property lines.

-In Hamilton, Montana, property can also be the subject of title disputes, rather than boundary disputes described above.
+In Columbia Falls, Montana, property can also be the subject of title disputes, rather than boundary disputes described above.
 These types of disagreements stem from disagreements over who owns a piece of property.
-Confusion in this area is more common than one might think.
+Confusion in this area is more prevalent than one might think.
 If a deed is improperly recorded, land can be "owned" by 2 people simultaneously.
 Even more troublesome is when land is "sold" to more than one person.
-This is usually inadvertent, but some people do it deliberately, hoping to abscond the profits acquired by selling the same thing twice.
+This is typically inadvertent, but some people do it deliberately, hoping to abscond the profits acquired by selling the same thing twice.
 In cases like this, a court has to determine which buyer owns the land.
 This is a big deal, considering how unlikely it is that a defrauded buyer could get his or her money back.

-What Can A Hamilton, Montana Attorney Do?
+What Can A Columbia Falls, Montana Attorney Do?